A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Introduction

-For these reasons, it is crucial to develop strategies to enhance and optimize the effectiveness of CAR-T cell therapy \cite{Hong}.
-It is a more challenging task since brain tumors are highly heterogeneous, with tumor cells often failing to uniformly express the same antigens \cite{Bodnar2023amcs}.
-This heterogeneity limits the efficacy of CAR-T therapies, as they may not target all tumor cells.
-In addressing this issue, novel dual-specific tandem CAR-T cells have shown promising \textit{in vitro} efficacy in overcoming antigen specificity challenges \cite{tandemCART}.
+For these reasons, it is crucial to develop strategies to improve and optimize the effectiveness of CAR-T cell therapy \cite{Hong}.
+This task is particularly challenging in the context of brain tumors, which are highly heterogeneous: tumor cells do not express the same antigens uniformly \cite{Bodnar2023amcs}.
+Such heterogeneity limits the efficacy of CAR-T therapies, as not all tumor cells may be targeted.
+To address this limitation, novel dual-specific tandem CAR-T cells have shown promising \textit{in vitro} efficacy in overcoming antigen specificity challenges \cite{tandemCART}.
 These CAR-T cells are engineered to simultaneously target two well-characterized glioblastoma antigens, EGFRvIII and IL-13R$\alpha$2, which are frequently expressed in GBM cells but completely absent in normal brain tissue.
 Moreover, trivalent CAR-T cells capable of targeting three antigens simultaneously offer promising solutions to this issue, potentially covering a broader spectrum of GBM cells \cite{trivalentCART}.